- You Are Not Alone

 All of us experience secondary trauma at times.
 Just listening to stories on the news and of family and friends can result in traumatic stress.
 Due to our sinful world, trauma is around us all the time.

-If you are in a service industry of any type (nurse, doctor, firefighter, therapist, teacher), have a special needs child, work with individuals with high needs, are in church or missions ministry, please recognize that you are dealing with secondary trauma on a regular basis.
+If you are in a service industry of any type (nurse, doctor, firefighter, therapist, teacher), have a special needs child, work with individuals with high needs, are in church or missions ministry, you are dealing with secondary trauma on a regular basis.

 Accordingly, individuals affected by secondary stress may find themselves re-experiencing personal trauma or notice an increase in arousal and avoidance reactions related to the indirect trauma exposure.
 They may also experience changes in memory and perception; alterations in their sense of self-efficacy; a depletion of personal resources; and disruption in their perceptions of safety, trust, and independence.